TALES: A Taxonomy and Analysis of Cultural Representations in LLM-generated Stories: Developing a Taxonomy of Cultural Misrepresentations (RQ1)

-\internalchanges{Alongside these errors, participants also observed errors when events or ideas were incorrectly placed in the wrong time period.
-For example, in a story about Kathmandu, Nepal, P$14$ noted the description: ``\textit{the local economy thrives through bartering of goods—apples for grains, wool for spices, . . .}'' and remarked, ``\textit{Is this story set in the Middle Ages?}'' highlighting that such anachronistic portrayals misrepresent the region’s current socio-economic status.}
+Alongside these errors, participants also observed errors when events or ideas were incorrectly placed in the wrong time period.
+For example, in a story about Kathmandu, Nepal, P$14$ noted the description: ``\textit{the local economy thrives through bartering of goods—apples for grains, wool for spices, . . .}'' and remarked, ``\textit{Is this story set in the Middle Ages?}'' highlighting that such anachronistic portrayals misrepresent the region’s current socio-economic status.

-\paragraph{\textbf{Linguistic errors}} Participants identified several linguistic issues in the generated stories, such as incorrect spellings, grammatical errors and incorrect use of local languages.
+\paragraph{\textbf{Linguistic errors}} Participants identified several linguistic issues in the generated stories, like incorrect spellings, grammatical errors and incorrect use of local languages.
 For example, P$19$ pointed out that a well-known institute in Pune was incorrectly spelled.

 \begin{quotebox} \textit{``Nikhil was studying Computer Science at the renowned \textbf{Ferguson College}, a colonial-era institution ...''}\\ P$19$: The institution’s name is correctly spelt `Fergusson College'. \end{quotebox}